15 Times Celebrities Were Accused of Photoshop on Instagram

 11. Britney Spears

 One look at Britney Spears‘s Instagram and you know that the women is in shape.
-But despite Spears’s frequency at the gym, fans remained unconvinced that the singer’s six pack was real when she posted this picture of her performing with clearly drawn-on abs.
-Though it’s unclear whether the abs were drawn on with makeup or Photoshop, fans have high doubts for Spears’s washboard stomach.
+Still, fans remained unconvinced that the singer’s six-pack was real when she posted this picture of her performing with clearly drawn-on abs.
+Though it’s unclear whether they were created with makeup or Photoshop, fans weren’t buying that particular image of Spears’s washboard stomach.

 12. Miranda Kerr

 Miranda Kerr has faced a lot of Photoshop controversies, but one that stands out to fans is when she posted this picture of her posing in the middle of a hotel carpet.
-Fans pointed to the carpet’s pattern, which appeared to warp in and out, hugging at Kerr’s cures.
+Fans pointed to the carpet’s pattern, which appeared to warp in and out, hugging Kerr’s cures.

 13. Ashley Graham

-Ashley Graham is all for posting unedited versions of herself on Instagram, but fans remained unconvinced that the model was immune to Photoshop when she posted this Sports Illustrated photo of her.
+Ashley Graham is all for posting unedited versions of herself on Instagram, but fans decided even she’s not immune to the temptation of Photoshop when she posted this Sports Illustrated photo.
 The picture shows Graham posing on a beach with her butt looking heavily pixelated in comparison to the rest of her body.
 “Yall see the photoshop mistake on her ass?
 Not hating!
 (I love Ash!)
 Just pointing out the mistake😂” one user commented.

 14. Mariah Carey